caganseyrek/ts-express-next/README.md

 pnpm dev
 ```

+## Documentation

+Seperate documentations for both next.js and express.js apps can be found in `docs/` folder or [here](https://caganseyrek.com/projects/ts-express-next)

 ## Contributing

 Feel free to fork this project and create pull requests for improvements.
 Any issues or feature requests are also welcome!